 Woodbine Race Track

 The Woodbine Racetrack opened in 1956 and it used a name from another horse racetrack that had closed down.
-Woodbine Racetrack features both standard bred and thoroughbred horse racing.
+Woodbine Race Track features both standard bred and thoroughbred horse racing.
 At one time it was devoted to just one type of horse racing, but now it entertains horse racing fans by offering a mixture of action.
 In 1996, it was home to the Breeder's Cup World Thoroughbred Championship.
 Woodbine holds a wide variety of stakes races each season.
+Woodbine Racetrack, is the only horse racing track in North America that holds thoroughbred and standard bred horse racing on the same race card.
+The track is now owned by the Woodbine Entertainment Group.